watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/ICD_Elasticsearch_install_and_setup.md

 ELSER v1: https://www.elastic.co/guide/en/elasticsearch/reference/8.10/semantic-search-elser.html
 ELSER v2: https://www.elastic.co/guide/en/elasticsearch/reference/8.11/semantic-search-elser.html

+**IMPORTANT NOTE**: As of the date of this document, ELSER v2 (released in Elasticsearch 8.11 onward) is not available on IBM Cloud ( which provides Elasticsearch 8.10 currently)

 The following steps are based on ELSER v1 model:
 ### Create environment variables for ES credentials
   ```bash